kontaktio/kontakt-ios-sdk/README.md

 For more information on [KTKBeaconRegion](http://kontaktio.github.io/kontakt-ios-sdk/Documentation/html/Classes/KTKBeaconRegion.html) see Appledoc.

-{% note|info %}
-Regions define a set of beacons that your application is aware of, so the beacon manager will interact only with those beacons.
+> Regions define a set of beacons that your application is aware of, so the beacon manager will interact only with those beacons.
-{% endnote %}

 ``` Objective-C
 // Kontakt.io proximity UUID